lmfit/uncertainties/doc/tech_guide.rst

 expressions through the linear approximation of `error propagation theory`_.

-The standard deviations and nominal values calculated by this package are thus meaningful approximations as long as the final calculated functions have **precise linear expansions in the region where the probability distribution of their variables is the largest**.
-Mathematically, this means that the linear terms of the final calculated functions around the nominal values of their variables should be much larger than the remaining higher-order terms over the region of significant probability.
+The standard deviations and nominal values calculated by this package are thus meaningful approximations as long as **uncertainties are small**.
+A more precise version of this constraint is that the final calculated functions must have **precise linear expansions in the region where the probability distribution of their variables is the largest**.
+Mathematically, this means that the linear terms of the final calculated functions around the nominal values of their variables should be much larger than the remaining higher-order terms over the region of significant probability (because such higher-order contributions are neglected).

 For example, calculating ``x*10`` with :data:`x` = 5±3 gives a
 *perfect result* since the calculated function is linear.
 So does